Could E-Commerce Sales Tax Reform be Next?

 Due to the internet age and a thriving e-commerce environment, however, states have seen a sizeable decrease in sales tax revenue under these laws—by some estimates, $10-20 billion per year.
 As a result, many states have enacted regulation that is contrary to current law in anticipation of possible legal challenges to the Quill decision.
 This includes South Dakota, the plaintiff in this case (South Dakota does not have a state income tax and relies heavily on the collection of sales tax).

-Congress has “kicked the can” on the issue for years.
+Congress has “kicked the can” on this tax reform issue for years.
 Several bills have been introduced to address it but have never gained much momentum.
 Some retailers who were spending millions in legal fees have started collecting sales tax in states in which physical nexus has not been established to avoid litigation from the states.
 Other retailers have tried to navigate the different rules enacted by over 9,500 sales tax jurisdictions (states, counties, cities and other local governments) in the United States.

 What should we expect now?